 We have shown that \textsc{RAVI} can efficiently find an approximately optimal policy given access to a model of the environment.
 In this section we observe that the model can be jointly learned by extending the classical E3 algorithm \cite{kearns02} to the nonlinear multi-objective case by lifting the exploration algorithm to the multi-objective setting and using \textsc{RAVI} for the exploitation subroutine.
 We call the resulting combined algorithm \textsc{Reward-Aware-Explore or Exploit} (or \textsc{RAEE} for short).
 We briefly explain the high level ideas and state the main result here and defer further discussion to the appendix due to space constraints.

 The algorithm consists of two stages, exploration and exploitation.
-Repeat the following stages, described here at a high level and in the appendix in more detail. \begin{itemize} \item \textbf{Explore.} At a given state, choose the least experienced action and record the reward and transition.
-Continue in this fashion until reaching a \textit{known} state, where we say a state is known if it has been visited sufficiently many times for us to have precise local statistics about the reward and transition functions at that state. \item \textbf{Exploit.} Run \textsc{RAVI} from the current known state $s$ on the induced model comprising the known states and with a single absorbing state representing all unknown states.
-If the welfare obtained by this policy is within the desired error bound of $V^*(s, \mathbf{0}, T)$ then we are done.
-Otherwise, compute a policy to reach an unknown state as rapidly as possible and resume exploring. \end{itemize}
+The algorithm alternates between two stages: exploration and exploitation.
+Each stage is outlined here at a high level, with more detailed steps provided in the appendix. \begin{itemize}[leftmargin=10pt] \item \textbf{Explore.} At a given state, choose the least experienced action and record the reward and transition.
+Continue in this fashion until reaching a \textit{known} state, where we say a state is known if it has been visited sufficiently many times for us to have precise local statistics about the reward and transition functions in that state. \item \textbf{Exploit.} Run \textsc{RAVI} from the current known state $s$ in the induced model comprising the known states and with a single absorbing state representing all unknown states.
+If the welfare obtained by this policy is within the desired error bound of $V^*(s, \mathbf{0}, T)$, then we are done.
+Otherwise, compute a policy to reach an unknown state as quickly as possible and resume exploring. \end{itemize}